lucasplagwitz/recon/README.md

 # Recon

 A python-based toolbox for solving regularized Inverse Problems using Primal-Dual algorithms.
-The project gives an overview of solving regularization problems and is the result of a master thesis.
+The project provides an overview of solving regularization problems and is the result of a master's thesis.
+Build as proof of concept.

 ## Overview